Ryan Pinkston

-Ryan James Pinkston is an American actor and model.
+Ryan James Pinkston (born February 8, 1988) is an American actor.
 He was a cast member on Punk'd, he played Arnold in the third Spy Kids installment, and played Billy Hunkee in Soul Plane.
+He also starred in the NBC sitcom Stumble.

 Life and career

 Pinkston was born on February 8, 1988, in Silver Spring, Maryland, the son of Linda and Mark Pinkston.
 He is of partial Greek descent.
 Pinkston appeared on Star Search at the age of twelve and was subsequently a cast member on Ashton Kutcher's MTV show Punk'd.
 (He bears no relation to Rob Pinkston, another Punk'd alumnus.)

 He starred in the sitcom Quintuplets; his older brother, Aaron, made guest appearances on the show.
 He graduated from River Hill High School in Clarksville, Maryland, in 2006.

 Full of It opened on March 2, 2007; in the film, he plays a high school senior who lies to become popular.
 The film also premiered on ABC Family on September 16, 2007, and was released on DVD on September 25, 2007.
 He appeared in Lionsgate's College in 2008, alongside Drake Bell and Andrew Caldwell.
 He also appeared in Hannah Montana, which came out in 2006.
 His role is Connor, a friend of Oliver, and Miley falls for him, but later finds out how short he is and dumps him.